icerpc/icerpc-docs/pages/docs/icerpc-core/connection/security-with-tls.md

 It's the same for servers using tcp.
 If you specify TLS configuration when you create this server, the server will only accept connections secured by TLS.
 If you don't specify TLS configuration when you create this server, the server will only listen for and accept plain tcp connections.

+BENOIT: I would remove this information.
+To me, the fact that tcp and ssl are the same transport is an implementation detail.
+It also gives the impression that a client can either connect with tcp or with ssl if a server specifies SSL configuration.
+I find that the explanation above is sufficient and clearer.

 {% callout type="information" %}
 tcp and ssl are actually the same transport.
 If a server listens on a tcp server address and specifies TLS